zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Liz then says, “Maybe I could tell one or two scand alous stories.”
 “Scandalous” (scandalous) is very shocking in a bad sort of way.
 Realizing her book will not sell very well unless she tells some scandalous sto ries, Liz agrees to do so.
 Oscar is happy.
 He says, “Now you’re talking.”
 That  expression, “now you’re talking,” is used when you are agreeing with what t he other person is saying.
 You’re telling the other person, “Yes, that’s exact ly the kind of thing I want to hear.”

 Liz says, “There was that infamous party where a ca tfight broke out between . . .” – and then the dialogue ends.
 “Infamous” (infamous)  is famous in a bad way.
 You can be famous for doing something good.
 You can  be “infamous” for doing something bad.
-Strangely, however, in recent years,  people have started to use “infamous” to mean the same as “famous,” even thoug h the traditional definition is being famous for doing something wrong, for doin g something bad.
+Strangely, however, in recent years,  people have started to use “infamous” to mean the same as “famous,” even thoug h the traditional definition is being famous for doing something wrong, for doing something bad.
 You do not want to be infamous.

 A “catfight” is a fight between two or more women.
 Why are they cats and not dogs?
 I’m not sure, but that’s the term we use when  referring to a physical fight between two or more women.
 You can’t say “dogfight”  for a fight between two or more men, however.
 It doesn’t work that way.
 In fac t, the word “dogfight” means